andreas-schoch/dominoscript/readme.md

 #### `ROTL`
 <img src="assets/horizontal/0-5.png" alt="Domino" width="128">

 Rotate the top 3 items on the stack to the left.
-The top item becomes the third item, the second item becomes the top item and the third item becomes the second item.
+The third item becomes the top, the top becomes the second and the second becomes the third.

 | Stack Before    | Stack After    |
 |-----------------|----------------|